LHARC/picklocking/README.md

 Feel free to make any necessary changes if possible notify us so we can improve the project

 To test it, you can use the command handled by typing "/picklock".

+___

+The picklocking FX, audios are been extracted from the game skyrim there is no other place on the internet where available.